Oguz-Can/ARM-Drivers/README.md

 -I2C
 -USART/UART

-This project does not supersede other driver projects. gIt is created purely to extend author's understanding of ARM Cortex-M based MCU's
+This project does not supersede other driver projects.
+It is created purely to extend author's understanding of ARM Cortex-M based MCU's